 - 8 Tbsp butter

 - Pre-heat oven to 250 degrees.

 - Stir together all cereal, pretzels, crackers and nuts.

 - Stir seasonings into melted butter and pour over cereal mixture; stir until evenly coated.

 - Bake for 1 hour, stirring every 15 minutes.

 - Dust with additional 1 Tbsp ranch seasoning and 1 tsp dill.

 - Spread on paper towels to cool and store in an airtight container.

-1 oz packet of ranch seasoning is about 3 Tbsp, so it’s the perfect amount for one batch.
+- 1 oz. packet of ranch seasoning is about 3 tablespoons, so it’s the perfect amount for one batch.